EPPI-Centre/ER4/ERCentralAPI/IntegrationTests/Integration Tests README.md

 So perhaps we should control the order in which tests are run, [which we can](https://learn.microsoft.com/en-us/dotnet/core/testing/order-unit-tests?pivots=xunit), but it does not feel very "sustainable".
 From another point of view, it feels like our "single purpose" tests should leave the DB "as they found it" and thus cleanup after themselves.
 This however would mean that we'll have a lot of redundant code, where enpoints are hit one time to "test them" and many other times to "cleanup" after a single-purpose test.
 And also this feels wrong: takes more time to write the tests, and makes test execution slower.

-The 1st attempt to resolve the porblems above is based on "review stories" and suggests that when we have lots of data dependencies (a given endpoint can't be tested without loading data and then using it first) it does not make much sense to try testing it in isolation.
+The 1st attempt to resolve the problems above is based on "review stories" and suggests that when we have lots of data dependencies (a given endpoint can't be tested without loading data and then using it first) it does not make much sense to try testing it in isolation.
 Would make the tests extra-slow (lots of data-preparation steps) and give little added value.
 Thus, please see the section about review stories below.

 ## Review Story Tests vs "atomic" tests